SoftUni-Internal/interactive-content/EN/01-Exam/03-Heroes-of-Code-and-Logic-VII.md

 `TakeDamage` – Ivor`s HP is now -2, so he is dead too.

-After the `End` command we print the remaining living heroes, sorted by their HP in reverse order.
+After the `End` command we print the remaining living heroes, sorted by their HP in decending order.

 ## Examples